 Do any buses take us to the beaches?

-We do have a beach bus that runs only through the summer months.
+We do have a beach bus that runs only during the summer months.
 Passengers ride for free!

 Is there a taxi?

 How can I get to the other islands around Tofino?

 There are several options.
 The majority of the whale watching companies offer transportation to Meares Island.
 Not all companies go to Vargas or Flores Island, the Tofino Water Taxi provides that particular trip.
 Another option is to kayak to the islands with a guide.
 Lastly, and this pertains to only Flores Island, is the Ahousaht Pride (250.670.9563).
 This boat leaves Tofino at 10:30am and at 4:00pm.
 It is suggested to call before suggesting departure times.

 Where can I find a Charging Station?

 There are a few charging stations in Tofino.
 100% of the ports are level 2 charging ports and 82%of the ports offer free charges for your electric car.

 There is no free camping in Tofino; however, Vargas Island does have free wilderness camping although visitors must take a water taxi to gain access to this area.

 All the campgrounds in Tofino and Ucluelet have showers.